Buffalo Bills Sitting Josh Allen Is the Right Decision in the Long Run

 The Ravens, Los Angeles Chargers and Minnesota Vikings are Buffalo's first three opponents.
 Each of those squads features a ferocious defense with elite pass-rushers.
 Allen's shortcomings will only be exacerbated playing behind a shaky offensive front, while Peterman is more likely to be composed, even with Terrell Suggs, Everson Griffen and Joey Bosa breathing down his neck.

 The longer Buffalo can wait before Allen is forced onto the field the better.
-Peterman gives the team a chance to win now, while the rookie wil be provided more time to learn and adjust.
+Peterman gives the team a chance to win now, while the rookie will be provided more time to learn and adjust.

 "Josh Allen is on schedule," McDermott said, per the team's official site.
 "I've been pleased with his development, and I know he'll be ready if his number is called."